Skip to Content

 c. contribute and claim system

-Then Prime Super will transfer the requested sum or percentage of your super into your partner's super fund.
+Then Prime Super will transfer the requested sum or percentage of your super into your spouse's super fund.
 If your spouse has retired early and you're not sure if they're eligible, give Prime Super a call on 1800 675 839.